rocicorp/diff-server/README2.md

 ```
 Struct Commit {
   meta: Struct Meta {
+    date: Struct Date {
+      NanosSinceEpoch: Number,
+    },
     tx: Struct {
       args: List<Value>,
       code: Ref<Blob>,
+      name: String,
       origin: String,
-      type: String,
     },
   },
   parents: Set<Ref<Cycle<Commit>>>,
   value: Struct {
-    txTypes: Ref<Blob>,
+    txCode: Ref<Set<Blob>>,
     data: Map<String, Value>,
   },
 }
 ```

-Each commit represents a transaction in Replicant.
-The `meta.tx` field describes the transaction that was run that resulted in this commit.
+Each Noms `Commit` represents a transaction in Replicant.
+The `meta.tx` field describes the transaction that was run that resulted in the commit.
 Specifically:

-* `origin`: The node the transaction was first run on (useful for debug purposes)
+* `origin`: The node the transaction was originally run on (useful for debug purposes)
-* `code`: The code that contains the transaction type that was invoked (see "registering transactions")
+* `code`: The code that contains the transaction function that was invoked (see "registering transactions")
-* `type`: The name of the specific transaction type, in `code` that was invoked
+* `name`: The name of the transaction function from `code` that was run
-* `args`: The arguments that were passed to the transaction type
+* `args`: The arguments that were passed to the transaction function

+The standard `meta.date` field is also used for the current datetime inside the transaction.

-The data each transaction writes has two parts:
+The value of the transaction has two parts:

-* `txTypes`: A blob containing the current
+* `txCode`: All registered transactions (see 'registering transactions')
 * `data`: A map of all currently stored user data, by ID (see data model, below)

 ***TODO:** Indexes need to go here somewhere.
 They aren't synchronized, but they need to be updated atomically with commits.*